-ConcepT is the study association for students of Civil Engineering, Civil Engineering and Management (CEM) or Construction Management and Engineering (CME).
+ConcepT is the study association for students of the CE programme, and the MSc programmes Civil Engineering and Management (CEM) and Construction Management and Engineering (CME).
 ConcepT supports students in their student life in three different categories: Professional, Educational and Social.
 Within these categories a wide range of activities are organised.
-From Lunch lectures to study evenings and from a trip abroad to a gala.
+From Lunch lectures to study evenings and from a study trip abroad to a gala.
 You can find more information on their website www.concept.utwente.nl/home